datadryad/dryad-app/documentation/apis/authorization_code_grant.md

 That page gives a very clear and practical explanation of the flow along with the details needed to set it up.

+Please contact Dryad to obtain API access to the Dryad repository.
+Please let us know the
+following:

+- That you've logged into the UI systems you'd like to use (dryad-stg.cdlib.org and/or datadryad.org).
+  Note that the stage system uses an ORCID sandbox account which is a different login and ORCID than the production ORCID system.
+- The email address or ORCID of the user(s) you logged into the UI(s) with.
+- Please let us know the `redirect_uri` that is allowed to be called back after a successful login (you can give more than one).
+Because of OAuth security requirements, wildcards are not accepted and the full URL(s) (including domain names) are required.

+Note that the `REDIRECT_URI` used in the example below must match one that is configured for your Dryad API access.
+If the redirect uri doesn't match one that is configured for API use, then access will be denied by OAUTH2.

 The Authorization Code grant type should only be used in applications where you can keep your *secret* private and you have an agent or web browser that can request permissions for access to the Dryad web application from the user.
 You should *never* expose your